 Sometimes, visitors decide to click through on your popup only to fall off at the next step.

 To prevent this, you can add a progress bar to your popup showing visitors how close they are to completing the sign-up process and receiving their reward (your offer).
 Take a look at the example below and notice the progress bar at the top:

 “A progress bar that shows a 50% completion harnesses what is called the Zeigarnik effect.
-It refers to the nagging effect one gets when they leave a task incomplete,” says Jordan Lore.
+It refers to the nagging effect one gets when they leave a task incomplete,” says Jordan Lore of Wishpond.
 So including a progress bar in your exit-intent popup can help coax visitors into finishing what they started.